cantikapf/IR-study-companion/_chapters/045-international-organization-in-international-relations/010-intro-IO.md

 ## Roles of International Organizations

-International organizations serve a number of important roles for member states.
+International organizations serve a number of important roles for **member states**.
 First, they provide a regular forum where member states can meet and discuss issues of mutual concern.
 The routine gatherings of IOs give members a space to develop shared understandings and find areas of agreement.

 Second, IOs help states coordinate their actions.
 By pooling financial, technological, and analytical resources, states can work together effectively to accomplish goals that no single state could achieve alone.
 IOs provide the platform for this collaboration.